h-bails/tubular-retro/README.md

 # About this project

 Tubular is a fictional online store selling a variety of retro homeware, electronics, and memorabilia, as well as mid-century design furniture.
 Each item in the store is one of a kind and sold in used/preloved condition.
+The site also allows users to submit their own items for consignment in the store, and admins can approve or decline the consignment requests.
+Admins can also add, edit, or delete products on the site without using the Django admin panel.

 This project was built to fulfill the requirements of the final project in Code Institute’s Full Stack Development Diploma - eCommerce specialization.
 The app should be considered a minimum viable product (MVP) of an ecommerce application.

 **Testing Payment Functionality**: If you wish to test the purchase functionality, please use Stripe’s mock payment details: